 The complaint also alleges the nursing home failed to provide the standard of care needed to prevent the injuries, to investigate what caused the injuries, or keep appropriate medical records for care the patient received after the injury.

 Nursing homes have a responsibility to provide a certain standard of care to their patients.
 This includes not only care in medical treatment, but also training staff, and providing resources and supervision to prevent abuse and neglect.

-If you believe a loved one has been abused or neglected in a nursing home, don’t hesitate to contact an experienced attorney today for a free and confidential case evaluation.
+If you believe a loved one has been abused or neglected in a nursing home, don’t hesitate to contact a Dallas nursing home abuse lawyer today for a free and confidential case evaluation.